Shon Hopwood

-Shon Robert Hopwood (born June 11, 1975) is an American appellate lawyer and professor of law at Georgetown University Law Center.
-Hopwood became well-known as a jailhouse lawyer who served time in prison for bank robbery.
+Shon Robert Hopwood (born June 11, 1975) is an American appellate lawyer.
+He became well-known as a jailhouse lawyer who served time in prison for bank robbery.
 While in prison, he started spending time in the law library, and became an accomplished United States Supreme Court practitioner by the time he left in 2009.
+On July 18, 2025, he was found guilty of 10 counts of assault and domestic violence-related crimes.

 Early life

 Hopwood is the son of Robert Mark Hopwood and Becky Richards, who raised him in a Christian home.
 He grew up in David City, Nebraska, approximately an hour's drive northwest of Lincoln, Nebraska.
 Hopwood is the eldest of five siblings.
 Hopwood excelled on standardized tests.
 He was a high school basketball standout, earning himself a scholarship to Midland University in Fremont, Nebraska.
 After Hopwood realized he was a mediocre talent in basketball, he became disillusioned and did not go to classes.

 After leaving school, Hopwood joined the United States Navy.
 He was stationed in the Persian Gulf.
 While in the Navy, Hopwood guarded warships with shoulder-mounted Stinger missiles.
 He almost died from acute pancreatitis in a Bahrain hospital, which prompted his discharge from the Navy.